MicrosoftDocs/fabric-docs/docs/data-science/retail-recommend-model.md

 IS_SAMPLE = True  # If True, use only <SAMPLE_ROWS> rows of data for training; otherwise, use all data SAMPLE_ROWS = 5000  # If IS_SAMPLE is True, use only this number of rows for training

-DATA_FOLDER = "Files/book-recommendation/"  # folder that contains the datasets
+DATA_FOLDER = "Files/book-recommendation/"  # Folder that contains the datasets
 ITEMS_FILE = "Books.csv"  # File that contains the item information
 USERS_FILE = "Users.csv"  # File that contains the user information
 RATINGS_FILE = "Ratings.csv"  # File that contains the rating information